-Horse Sport Ireland is registered as a Relevant Organisation with the National Vetting Bureau (NVB) to process vetting applications for relevant individuals resident in the ROI.
+Horse Sport Ireland is registered as a Relevant Organisation with the National Vetting Bureau (NVB) to process vetting applications for relevant individuals.
 The NVB provides the only official vetting service in the Republic of Ireland.
-The Garda Vetting system in operation in Horse Sport Ireland is in line with the legislation requirments and best practice for safeguarding children in Sport.
+The Garda Vetting system in operation in Horse Sport Ireland is in line with the legislation requirements and best practice for safeguarding children in Sport.
 There are 2 Liaison Person’s (LPs) in HSI who are registered with the NVB to process vetting applications on behalf of HSI and its Affiliates:

 - National Safeguarding Officer – Ciara Gorman

 - Equestrian Sport Manager – Tríona Connors